Happy7213575574/VPC-Connect/README.md

 <img src="docs/images/2021-02-21-home-page.png" width="400px">

 VPC Connect is built using .NET Core 3.1, and Xamarin.
 It uses Firebase Cloud Messaging (FCM) and Apple Push Notifications (APN) to deliver push notifications to Android and iOS devices.

+For more information about the project, see: https://www.policerewired.org/home/projects/vpc-connect